“The dogs are always telling you what their truth is”~Suzanne Clothier

-K9 Enrichment Initiative, Inc. is a no-kill, all-breed dog rescue that serves to lower the euthanasia rate in Illinois shelters.
-To provide education on the humane treatment of companion animals and advocacy through community outreach.
+K9 Enrichment Initiative, Inc. is a all-breed dog rescue that serves to lower the euthanasia rate in Illinois shelters.
+To provide education on the humane treatment of companion animals and advocacy through community outreach programs.

-K9 Enrichment Initiative, Inc. has developed relationships between veterinarians, trainers, massage therapists, swim instructors, foster family’s and volunteers to enrich the lives of rescued homeless dogs and dogs in need within a family.
-95% of our intake is the “hard cases”.
+K9 Enrichment Initiative, Inc. has developed relationships between veterinarians, trainers, massage therapists, swim instructors, foster families and volunteers to enrich the lives of rescued homeless dogs in need of a family.
+90% of our intake is the “hard cases”.
 Dogs who have been passed over due to behavior issues and slated for euthanasia from high kill shelters in Chicago due to lack of space.
 We work together as a team to restore balance in the dog’s life enabling them to join a family as a loving canine companion.

 We believe it’s best to help a financially struggling family keep their dog in their home for the well-being of the dog and their beloved family members.
 A helping hand in a time of need can often keep a dog from entering the shelter system or finding themselves listed in online ad pages as “free to a good home”.